Click here to check out my Housewife's Home Management Manual

 How to make Princess Diana’s Watercress Soup

-Aprons on, hair up, hand’s washed - let’s cook!
+Aprons on, hair up, hands washed - let’s cook!

 Watercress Soup ingredients: